Ballpark: Retro-classic ballparks

-Like the jewel box parks, the outfield fences were angled rather than the gradual curve of the newer parks, and often had quirky dimensions.
-The requirements for minimum distance to the outfield fences were frequently waived during this time.
+In 1992, Oriole Park at Camden Yards opened in Baltimore in a similar style and colour to a jewel box park, but with more features and accommodations.
+The ballpark also has a modern, stepped-deck layout, columns removed, and fencing changed.

-Teams with multi-purpose and indoor parks longed for this beautiful and classic look, and began systematically demolishing them and moving to either retro-classic or retro-modern parks.
 Since Camden Yards opened, two-thirds of all major league teams have opened new ballparks, each of which contain unique features.
 The most important feature was that they were built primarily for baseball, although these venues have also hosted football, soccer and ice hockey games.
 Turner Field was originally constructed as Centennial Olympic Stadium for the 1996 Summer Olympics and was retrofitted to baseball the following year.

-Guaranteed Rate Field has an unusual place in ballpark history.
-It was the last modern park built, a year before Camden Yards and hence just missing the retro movement.
-It was viewed as obsolete only a year into its life.
-The White Sox responded with a series of renovations to give the park more retro charm.
-This included the changing from a cantilever upper deck to a flat roof with columns, the change from a symmetrical fence to a more recognizably-shaped asymmetrical fence, and the adoption of a primarily dark-green color scheme, reminiscent of the original Comiskey Park.
-Upper deck seating was also reduced to eliminate locations which had proven unpopular with fans, and often went conspicuously unsold.
+Rate Field was the last modern park built in 1991 and was viewed as obsolete a year after opening.
+The White Sox responded with a series of retro-classic style renovations, such as roofing changes, asymmetrical fencing. and a dark green colour scheme.
+Upper deck seating was also reduced to eliminate less purchased seating locations.

 The most recent retro-classic ballparks were built in New York City.
 Queens' Citi Field is modeled after Ebbets Field, and the Bronx's Yankee Stadium is modeled after the pre-renovation "House that Ruth Built".
 Both parks opened in 2009.

 Teams are now trending away from the retro-classic look and are instead building retro-modern and contemporary ballparks.
-Turner Field was the first retro-classic park replaced, as the Atlanta Braves moved to Truist Park after the 2016 season, while the Texas Rangers moved from Globe Life Park in Arlington to the retractable-roof Globe Life Field in 2020.
+Turner Field was the first retro-classic park replaced, as the Atlanta Braves moved to Truist Park in 2017, while the Texas Rangers moved from Globe Life Park in Arlington to the retractable-roof Globe Life Field in 2020.
+Rate Field is planned to be replaced with a new ballpark in the near future.